knick-knack/knick-knack/doc/concept.md

 The template folder may contain a file "knick-knack.yml" that contains configuration options that are valid for all templates.

 ### Partials
 Partials are templates that are included in other templates to make it possible to reuse files.
 For example you can define a partial which contains a readme and include that partial in every template you define.
+When partials are defined as optional in the config file the user gets asked whether he wants to include them or not (good for things like creation of git projects).

 ### Generation Process